admin-shell-io/aasx-package-explorer/src/Notes_V3.md

 * specificAssetId: name/value not key/value!!
 Wording "IdentifierKeyValue" not
   longer existing. -- Done
 * when Find/ Replace: before invoke "Replace all", "Start" needs to be invoked! -- Done
+* "add known" .. alphabetic sorting of domains and individual names of semanticIds.
+  Done for WPF and Blazor (WPF keeps also last selected).

 ## Notes (influencing todos)